Alanoudj/Hotel/ABOUT.md

 I have been working with this framework for one year now as a Back End engineer and I think it's one of the most effective fremeworks that could be used to build web applications, especially if you want to implement your website without any complications and with a short time of period.

-This framework has tow main features that will help you to build web applications easily:
+This framework is an MVC framework that has two main features that will help you to build web applications easily:
-1- DRY: Don't repeat yourself.
+1- DRY: Don't repeat yourself (which means that you don't need to write the same information over and over again).

   A- you don't need to re-write things so if you need to create a setter and getter
     method to your attribute you only need to use attr_accessor method with the attribute name: